Opposition Victory Signals New Direction For Georgia

-FLINTOFF: But Saakashvili also made it clear that he intends to mount a strong opposition.
-He said Ivanishvili's views were unacceptable to him and extremely wrong.
+Saakashvili — who rose to power after the peaceful Rose Revolution in 2003 — made it clear, however, that he intends to mount a strong opposition.
+He said Ivanishvili's views were unacceptable to him and "extremely wrong."

 For his part, Ivanishvili said the concession paves the way for a peaceful and orderly transition of power, but he also struck a combative note.
-He dismissed the government's reforms over the past eight years as a joke and said Saakashvili's ideology was based on lies.
+He dismissed the government's reforms over the past eight years as "a joke" and said Saakashvili's ideology was "based on the lies."

-The hostile tone of the two leaders doesn't bode well for cooperation as the two sides prepare for a transition of power.
+The hostile tones of the two leaders don't bode well for cooperation as the two sides prepare for a transition of power.